At a glance:

 Symptom: Swelling, loss of appetite, weight loss, limping.
 Oral fibrosarcoma may present as difficulty eating, drooling and oral pain.

-Diagnosis: Complete physical examination and a medical history, baseline tests such as complete count, biochemical profile, urinalysis, diagnostic imaging and biopsy results.
+Diagnosis: Complete physical examination and medical history, baseline tests such as complete count, biochemical profile, urinalysis, diagnostic imaging and biopsy results.

 Treatment: Surgery to remove the tumour or amputation of the affected limb, chemotherapy or radiation therapy.